dbansal02/dbansal.github.io/content/authors/admin/_index.md

 ---
 # About me

 I am an enthusiastic aerospace engineering student with a passion for exploring diverse fields and continuously expanding my knowledge.
 My research interests lie in Unmanned Aerial Vehicles, VTOL configurations, Control and Optimization, and Machine Learning Applications.
-I am constantly looking for opportunities to learn and grow in this dynamic field !
+I am constantly looking for opportunities to learn and grow in these dynamic fields!

 <!-- I am a senior undergraduate majoring in Mathematics and Scientific Computing at the Indian Institute of Technology, Kanpur.
 My research interests lie in statistics, and I am currently exploring various fields of statistics methodology.
 I worked on exact Markov Chain Monte Carlo sampling using Bernoulli factories with Prof. [Dootika Vats ](https://dvats.github.io/).
 Prior to that I worked at the [Decision lab](https://sites.google.com/view/decisionlabiitk/home?authuser=0) on modelling behavioural data to analyze the effect of stress on dynamic decision making.  -->